 NetSuite has become the industry leader in cloud ERP because it can address the needs of businesses of all shapes and sizes.
 That includes early-stage startups up to household-name enterprises, products- and services-based organizations and companies that sell to other businesses, consumers or both.

-The 28,000 customers that use NetSuite operate in a variety of industries, including:
+The more than 31,000 customers that use NetSuite operate in a variety of industries, including:

 - Advertising and Digital Marketing